wp-plugins/woocommerce-html5-video/readme.txt

 * Default video dimension are taken from the settings page.
 = 1.2 =
 *Persian localization was added.
 Special thanks to Khalil Delavaran (khalil.delavaran[at]gmail.com) for this contribution.
+= 1.3 =
+* $ replaced with jQuery to avoid conflicts in javascript files